danielsaidi/ApiKit/README.md

 ## Support My Work

-By [becoming a sponsor][Sponsors], you directly support the development & improvement of my various [open-source projects][OpenSource].
+By [becoming a sponsor][Sponsors], you directly support the development and continuous improvements of my various [open-source projects][OpenSource].

-Every sponsor makes a real difference.
-Thank you for considering [supporting my work][Sponsors]!